The group produces beachy, fuzzed-out psychedelic folk that’s also indebted to the more experimental sides of alt-country.

 With the voice of an old soul and guitar chops somewhere between Andalusia and the Mississippi Delta, the artist’s talents are surprising at first, and haunting for long after.

-Delving into the mysterious and macabre, The Murder of Jane Crow has conjured a unique take on dark gypsy jazz.
+Delving into the mysterious and macabre, The Murder of Jane Crow has conjured a unique take on dark jazz.

 The band’s smooth folk-rock indie sound is partnered well with meaningful lyrics that translate to real emotions, hopes, and desires.